Tuition fees

 • Copy of the decision letter from the Norwegian Directorate of Immigration (UDI)

-• Applicants with a residence permit because of family immigration may be exempt from paying tuition fees.
-The person the student has been reunited with must either be a Norwegian citizen or a foreign national with a reason for residence in Norway other than studying.
+• You have a residence permit due to family immigration.
+The person you have been reunited with must be a Norwegian citizen or have a reason other than studies for residency in Norway.

 Documentation: